Allard Hall, 1822 East Mall, Vancouver, British Columbia V6T 1Z1

 - Financial aid available

-The University of British Columbia Faculty of Law's Career Services Office (CSO) is staffed by two full-time professionals and one part-time professional (all former lawyers) and one administrative support person who provide advice and information to students pursuing a range of career goals.
+The Allard School of Law’s Career Services Office (CSO) is staffed by two full-time professionals, one part-time professional (all lawyers with a diversity of practice experience), and one administrative support person who provides advice and information to students pursuing a range of career goals.
 The CSO runs a variety of programs to prepare students for summer positions, articling, clerking, and nontraditional career options.
 The CSO provides personalized career counseling, interview preparation, résumé reviews, and mock interviews, in addition to presenting speaker panels and workshops on career options and paths.
 The CSO hosts career fairs for law firms and public interest organizations and facilitates on-campus recruitment visits by firms from across Canada and the United States.
-Graduates of UBC secure employment across Canada, in the United States (primarily New York), and around the world in law firms and public interest organizations, or with legally related industry or government organizations.
+Graduates of the Allard School of Law secure employment across Canada, in the United States (primarily New York), and around the world in law firms and public interest organizations, or with legally related industry or government organizations.